 Bonus: Great Smoky Mountains Institute at Tremont

 Did you know there is a school in the Great Smoky Mountains?
 Great Smoky Mountains Institute at Tremont sits just above Middle Prong Trail.
 The institute works to connect people to nature through experiential learning.
-Learners of any ages can visit for a few hours, or stay a few days in GSMIT dormitories, and extend their learning into real life experiences.
+Learners of any age can visit for a few hours, or stay a few days in GSMIT dormitories, and extend their learning into real-life experiences.
 Some available classes are:

 - Southern Appalachian Naturalist Certification Program

 - Girls in Science Camp

 Once you partake in one of these unique experiences, you’ll be forever connected to the Gatlinburg and Great Smoky Mountain Area.

 While traveling through Gatlinburg, remember to follow healthy travel practices like washing your hands regularly, wearing a mask, and keeping a safe distance from others.
 Due to Covid-19, some activities or businesses may be closed so be sure to call ahead before arriving.
 Official websites will provide the latest updates on local policies and the status of local businesses.